samboozle/quince/README.md

-**quince** is a drum machine toy inspired by http://emberbeats.gavinjoyce.com, but built using React instead of Ember.
+**quince** is a drum machine toy inspired by http://emberbeats.gavinjoyce.com.